 Especially difficult is that many of us now coordinate multiple family visits.
 With each, we’re tempted by double or triple the bounty of dishes—many of which likely contain inconceivable amounts of sugar, fat, and oil.

-So, how to watch your waistline?
-Here are our tips on game planning to make the best possible choices, while still enjoying everyone’s favorite meals of the year.
+So, how do you avoid holiday weight gain?
+Here are our seven tips on game planning to make the best possible choices, while still enjoying everyone’s favorite meals of the year.

 1. Eat a Good Breakfast

 Spontaneity is not your friend when it comes to making healthy eating choices.

 Now, some folks believe that skipping breakfast and saving the calories for the big holiday meal is a sensible choice.
 But the reality is that when we get hungry, we reach for whatever’s available.
 And around the holidays, the choices put in front of you are even more tempting than usual.

 Instead, start your day with a small, satisfying breakfast, which WebMD experts still support as the most important meal of the day.

 Even if you’re short on time due to holiday travel plans, try to whip up something that focuses on protein and fiber—“such as an egg with a slice of whole-wheat toast, or a bowl of whole-grain cereal with low-fat milk.”
 Doing so will take the edge off of your appetite so that you won't be starving by the time you reach the hors-d'oeuvres.

 Kicking off your meal with soup will help you slow down while eating, and research has shown it may even reduce the number of calories you consume at your main meal.

 What if there isn’t any soup being served?
 Stash a few packets of miso or a dehydrated vegetable soup in your bag and simply mix into a microwaved mug of hot water.
 Doing so is a discreet way to curb your appetite before being served.